Jonlowery/CIDM6330/Assignment 1/README.md

     Given a trade is submitted for validation
     When the system performs automated risk and compliance checks Then the trade should be confirmed and moved to the settlement stage

+Feature: Back Office Settlement Process
+  Scenario: Successful Settlement of a Confirmed Trade
+    Given a trade has been validated by the Trade Validation Process When the settlement engine initiates the settlement process Then the trade should be cleared and the ledger updated And a settlement confirmation should be sent to the relevant back office systems

 ```

 ## Specifications